QUESTIONS ON WALKING ALONGSIDE SOMEONE

 For all the responses to the questions in this section, please note that suicidality (issues relating to suicide and self-harm) can be beyond what a community can do.
 The individuals engaging in self-harm and/or suicide-related behaviours may need professional help above what friends and family can provide.
 Contact Befrienders, a Psychaitrist or Clinical Psychologist.

 Q21.
-I just want to know about suicide situation, I been like looked everywhere in my life…
+I just want to know about suicide situation, I looked everywhere in my life…

 - My life as a human being if like slave to my family